 The 2004 CNF NanoCourses

-The CNF NanoCourses were a non-credit series of lectures in four sections, covering the basic areas required to successfully use microfabrication technology.
+In 2004, the NanoCourses were a 3 week offering of a non-credit series of lectures in four sections, covering the basic areas required to successfully use microfabrication technology.
 Emphasis was on the practical limitations and characteristics of basic fabrication processes.
 This course was not intended to be redundant with regular course work in Applied Physics and Material Science.
-The goal was to relate, for the benefit of new users, the working knowledge required for efficient laboratory and equipment use, as distilled from the over 100 years experience of the CNF staff.
+The goal was, and still is, to relate, for the benefit of new users, the working knowledge required for efficient laboratory and equipment use, as distilled from the over 100 years experience of the CNF staff.

 • SECTION 1: PHOTOLITHOGRAPHY